MichaelCurrin/docsify-js-tutorial/docs/vue-integration/README.md

-# Vue Example
+# Vue Integration
-> Demo of how to add Vue.js to your DocsifyJS docs site
+> Basic tutorial and demo of how to add Vue to your Docsify site

+## Resources

-Based on tutorial in the DocsifyJS docs - [Compatible with Vue](https://docsify.js.org/#/vue).
+Based on the tutorial in the DocsifyJS docs - [Compatible with Vue](https://docsify.js.org/#/vue).

 See also the [Vue.js homepage](https://vuejs.org/).

+## Back to main tutorial

-This Vue section is part of the main tutorial - you can go back to the <a href="/#/">DocsifyJS Tutorial</a>.
+Done looking at Vue?
+Go back to the <a href="/#/">DocsifyJS Tutorial</a>.